Jail (song): Commercial performance

-Pt 2
+"Jail pt 2"

 The second part of the song, titled "Jail pt 2", was premiered to a controversial reception at the third and final public listening party at Soldier Field in Chicago on August 26, 2021.
 It was subsequently released as Donda's 24th track on August 29, 2021.
 Initially, the song appeared on the album's Spotify track list while blanked out and unavailable to play, until it became playable at 10pm.
 West posted screenshots to his Instagram of texts between him and his manager Bu Thiam demonstrating that the song was not able to be released due to DaBaby's management refusing to clear his appearance, with West replying: "I'm not taking my brother off.
 He was the only person who said he would vote for me in public."
 He also accused Universal Music Group of having blocked the song's inclusion on the album; sources at the company denied the allegations and called them "preposterous".